WrightDanG/FromVin/README.md

 - On removing size from checkout/models.py - the port refuses to open.
 This may be migration related.
 - Line length error in settings.py (password validation settings) has been left, as readability has been prioritised.
 - Decouple removed from settings but not from requirements.txt.
+- There is a content security policy error on firefox due to the use of inline javascript.
+The JS has been left due to time pressures, but the reasoning and research has all been explained under the 'Browsers' part of this Readme.

 ## Future improvements